brugobi/phaser-capstone/README.md

 ## Game Design Document

 This game is inspired by the TV Show serie *The walking dead* and here you are the hero and you fight to stay alive from the attacks of zombies and bad people, for that you have the ability to shoot them, but you have to be careful because you can die if they shoot you first or touch you.
+You also have just 5 minutes to beat the highest scores.

 ### You (the hero)